 Grade 8 Options

 Students will have the opportunity to learn about art through various mediums.
-In Grade 8 student’s projects may include using tempera and watercolor paint, pastels, clay – hand building techniques and, glass fusing.
+In Grade 8, student projects may include using tempera and watercolour paint, pastels, clay – hand building techniques and, glass fusing.
 Students will learn about art from around the world and gain the basic subject vocabulary.

 Band 8 is designed to develop well-rounded musicians, focusing on refining their musical and performance skills.
-Regular field trips include opportunities to perform at concerts and special events, an optional band camp, and attending an Edmonton Symphony Orchestra concert.
-Previous Band experience is required.
+Field trips may include opportunities to perform at concerts and special events, an optional band camp, and attending professional ensemble concerts.

 The drama program fosters a positive self-concept in students by encouraging them to explore life and express themselves.
 Students will participate in a variety of speaking and non-speaking roles.
 They will continue working on short plays and small group activities geared toward skill development.
 A final performance is an important part of the course.

 Students will learn skills to develop and enhance their leadership capacity.
-Students will be required to commit to adopting a leadership role within the school and community.
-This will include team leader responsibilities in areas such as student interest groups, liaising with staff on school matters and governance, event/activity planning and implementation, humanitarian involvement, promotions, mentoring, school spirit, team retreats, etc.
+Students will commit to adopting a leadership role within the school and community.
+This will include team leader responsibilities in areas such as: student interest groups, liaising with staff on school matters and governance, event/activity planning and implementation, humanitarian involvement, promotions, mentoring, school spirit, team retreats, etc.

-This course consists of three components, environment (living things & ecological processes), outdoor (basic knowledge, skills & attitudes for safe, comfortable, outdoor experiences) and personal/team development (understanding, respect, and appreciation for self & others).
+Outdoor Education consists of three components: environment (living things & ecological processes), outdoor (basic knowledge, skills & attitudes for safe, comfortable, outdoor experiences) and personal/team development (understanding, respect, and appreciation for self & others).
 The course will include field trips, indoor and outdoor activities, as well as classroom projects.
 An optional overnight camping trip is also an important part of the course.

-Calling all actors, set designers, builders, painters and videographers.
-We are looking for students who want to be involved in one or more of those elements for our school’s production at Festival Place.
+Calling all performers!
+We are looking for students who want to be on stage for our school’s production at Festival Place.
 This class gives a firsthand look at all elements involved in putting on a large scale theatre production.
-Whether you love acting, directing or set construction/painting, this class allows you to focus on that passion and play a key role in next year’s big show.
+If you love acting, this class allows you to focus on that passion and play a key role in the year’s big show.

 This course is open to students who have previously demonstrated a positive attitude and genuine interest in PE.
 Course content includes fitness and training principles, sports safety, and an appreciation for sports leisure activities.
 It will encourage a healthy attitude combined with fair play and sportsmanship in recreational activities.
-Students will participate in a wide variety of sports and fitness activities, both on and off site.
+Students will participate in a wide variety of sports, individual pursuits, and fitness activities, both on and off-site.
 Please note that swimming is a required element of this course.
 Students who cannot swim will be given basic skill instruction in order to participate.

 SNACKS & APPETIZERS

-The goal of the course is to allow students to gain an understanding of sports training, anatomy, and physiology as well as have practice time for team sports.
+The goal of the course is to allow students to gain an understanding of sports training, anatomy, and physiology.
 They will be instructed in and practice proper training in every discipline of sporting mastery.
-Students will gain greater knowledge of nutrition, anaerobic and aerobic training, as well as technical sport practice so they may implement personal training for their chosen team sport.
+Students will gain greater knowledge of nutrition, anaerobic and aerobic training, biomechanics, as well as technical sport practice so they may implement personal training for their chosen school or community sport.